discordjs/discord.js/docs/examples.rst

 	});

 You can also delete multiple messages with the deleteMessages function.
-It takes an array of `Message Resolvable`_s.
+It takes an array of `Message Resolvable`_ s.

+This code deletes all the messages recieved every 10 seconds.

 .. code-block:: javascript